...

 When it is hot, there is shade around the windbreak at the back of the beach, making Uhama a perfect spot for a relaxing afternoon.
 As the weather cools down, see if you can find star-shaped sand on the shore!

-Important: there are no shops and shower and toilet facilities at Uhama.
+Important: There are no shops, showers, or toilet facilities at Uhama..

 How to Get to Uhama